 Teaching and Instruction

-First year students will see instructional librarians in your Lawyering classes thorough the semester.
+First year students will see instructional librarians in your Lawyering classes throughout the semester.
 Keep an eye out for the return of our virtual, certified, and expanded Prepare to Practice series.
 Also, our two Fall librarian-led courses, Legal Research: Environmental (Truman) and Legal Research: Foreign and International (Hitchcock), are now being taught completely online.

 Associate Dean and Director